Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 ## Alternative considerations

-* Use [checkboxes ](https://zui.zywave.com/components/checkboxes/)for lists smaller than 7-10 items.
+* Use [Checkboxes ](/design-system/components/checkboxes/)for lists smaller than 7-10 items.
-* Use a [dropdown multi-select](https://zui.zywave.com/components/dropdown-multi-select/) for lists larger than 10 options that may require a user to select more than 1 option.
+* Use a [Dropdown multi-select](/design-system/components/dropdown-multi-selects/) for lists larger than 10 options that may require a user to select more than 1 option.
-* Use [radio buttons](https://zui.zywave.com/components/radio-buttons/) if users can only select 1 option from a list of 3 or fewer options.
+* Use [Radio buttons](/design-system/components/radio-buttons/) if users can only select 1 option from a list of 3 or fewer options.
-* Use a [dropdown select](https://zui.zywave.com/components/dropdown-select/) if users can only select 1 option from lists larger than 2 options.
+* Use a [Dropdown select](/design-system/components/dropdown-selects/) if users can only select 1 option from lists larger than 2 options.